bakrx12/UCP-Smart-Portal/README.md

 <p align="center">
   Modern student portal experience, built for UCP students.<br/>
-  Born from the frustration of navigating the default portal, it adds a customizable dashboard,<br/>
+  Born from the frustration of navigating the default portal, it adds a customizable dashboard,<br>
-  Glassmorphic theme, academic widgets, course updates, notifications, and other quality-of-life features.
+  Glassmorphic theme, academic widgets, course updates, notifications, and other quality-of-life features.<br>
-  This extension injects custom styles and UI tweaks such as dockbar, hidden legacy title bar, and refined modals.
+  This extension injects custom styles and UI tweaks such as dockbar, hidden legacy title bar, and refined modals.</br>
 </p>

 <p align="center">